timm/misc/gawk/rulr/rulr.md

 more elaborate.
 Lin (1988) is a good balance between simplicity and low error rates.

+### Class SYM

 Turning now to SYMbolic columns, these have nearly all the same slots as NUMbers.
-But also, we keep  a count of the symbols `seen` so far as well as the most common symbol (which is called the `mode`).
+But also, SYMs  keep  a count of the symbols `seen` so far as well as the most common symbol (which is called the `mode`).

 ```lua